 What happens when I get home?

 You'll likely be sore for the first week or two and find it difficult to move properly.
 If it's possible, see if your partner can take extra paternity leave.
 If not, ask for help from friends and family.
-Positions where you are laid back will be the most comfortable - read our guide on positions and ask your midwife or health visitor to show you the ones they recommend.
+Positions where you are laid back will be the most comfortable – read our guide to getting comfortable and ask your midwife or health visitor to show you the ones they recommend.
 It might take a little getting used to at first, but it should get easier and more comfortable after a couple of weeks.